nishamghimire5/Data-quality-Iceberg-Hadoop/docs/TECHNICAL_DEEP_DIVE.md

 ### Mission Statement

-The Home Credit Data Quality System is a **production-ready**, **automated data quality monitoring solution** that demonstrates advanced data engineering principles using modern big data technologies.
+The Home Credit Data Quality System is a **hybrid data quality monitoring solution** that demonstrates advanced data engineering principles using modern big data technologies.
+All daily simulation, DQ checks, and reporting are performed via PySpark scripts, not a fully automated pipeline.

 ### Core Achievement

-**Real Daily Simulation**: Unlike static systems, this solution generates **different results every time** it runs, simulating true daily data ingestion with statistical variation.
+**Real Daily Simulation via Scripts**: Unlike static systems, this solution generates **different results every time** it runs, simulating true daily data ingestion with statistical variation.
+All logic is implemented in Python/PySpark scripts.

 ### Technology Stack